jkarasha/travel-multi-agent-workshop/01_exercises/workshop/Module-01.md

 ### Global Variables

-Replace the comment with the following:
+Navigate to the # global variables comment and replace the comment with the following:

 ```python
 # Global variables for MCP session management